eibensteiner/portfolio/content/projects/blockpit_brand.md

 ### Rebranding
 When Merging the companies CryptoTax and Blockpit in 2020 we decided to create a new identity.
 It should transport a simplistic, serious but also modern and agile vibe.

+<blog-image :src="'rebranding.svg'" :caption="'The basic process I used for the ost of our bigger projects'"></blog-image>